joshaber/Few.swift/README.md

 2. Single-threaded.
 React-Native and Components both do layout on a non-main thread.
 Few.swift keeps everything on the main thread currently.
 3. Both React-Native and Components are battle-tested.
-They've been used in shipped apps.
+They've been used in shipping apps.
 Few.swift has not.
+4. React-Native has an awesome live reload feature.

 ## Quirks